ProticM/plazar-js/README.md

 helloWorld.create();
 ```

-The equivalent of the code above written with the extend API, which is recommended when in modular environments, looks like this:
+The equivalent of the code above written with the extend API looks like this:

 ```javascript
 // define the component